Utan Wiri Wanan MitanWoman's Ceremonial Sarong

 Rather than consisting of a single component or image, this motif is formed through a specifc combination of structural strips and smaller motifs.
 And though each of these structural strips and smaller sub-motifs may have their own name and meaning, it is only through their combination that a nian nepa is formed and can express cultural meaning.

 Warp ikat, three panels stiched together and sewn as a tube, commercial cotton, natural dyes.
-Ikat tied, dyed, woven by Maria Linda in Flores, 2015.
+Ikat tied, dyed and woven in Sikka, Flores, 2015.

 244 x 65 cm / 96 x 25.5 in